realizse/realitemsdocs/pages/api/api_view_product_template.md

 }
 ~~~~

 Each product template has an ID.
-Here is an example authentication curl request that uses the ID to return a specific product template.
+Here is an example curl request that uses the ID to return a specific product template.

 ~~~~
 curl --location --request POST 'https://staging.realitems.io/graphql' \